Webinar | How Will Microbiome Reshape Anti-Aging Skin Care in 2026 Register Here

 Uber had planned to make self-driving ride-sharing a reality as soon as possible.

-It could have served as its gateway to profitability, but it would definitely be a huge challenge to achieve, despite having Aurora.
+It could have served as its gateway to profitability, but achieving it would definitely be a huge challenge, despite having Aurora.

-Uber was planning to launch its self-driving cars in the cities where weather, demand, roads, and other conditions were most favorable.
+Uber planned to launch its self-driving cars in cities where weather, demand, roads, and other conditions were most favorable.
 The newly devised unconventional strategy was designed to help Uber cut down costs and show investors a clear path to profitability.

 The vision for growth is absolutely there.
 But growth where it makes sense.”